 However, Chief John Ross and the majority of the Cherokee people remained adamantly opposed to removal.
-In 1832, Ross cancelled the tribal elections and the Council impeached Ridge, and a member of the Ridge Party was murdered.
+In 1832, Ross canceled the tribal elections and the Council impeached Ridge, and a member of the Ridge Party was murdered.
 The “Treaty Party” responded by forming their own council, which represented only a small minority of the Cherokee people.
 Both the Ross government and the Ridge Party sent independent delegations to Washington.

 In the meantime, the State of Georgia was so sure that the Cherokee would be removed, they began holding lotteries in order to divide up the Cherokee tribal lands among white Georgians.

 In 1835, Jackson appointed a treaty commissioner by the name of Reverend John F. Schermerhorn who offered to pay the Cherokee Nation 4.5 million dollars to move.
 In October 1835, the terms were rejected by the Cherokee Nation.
 Both Chief Ross and John Ridge traveled to Washington in an attempt to open new negotiations, but they were turned away and told to deal with Schermerhorn.